 What does your process look like?

-After all the work is done, we'll hop on a call so we can review or I'll ask you to watch a video walkthrough to make sure everything is done correctly.
+After all the work is done, we'll hop on a call so we can review or we'll ask you to watch a video walkthrough to make sure everything is done correctly.
 Then you'll publish the draft site with the updated revisions or we'll deploy the updates as appropriate.

 How much do you charge?

-The not so great answer is it depends.
 Different jobs require different solutions.
-I used to just throw out an hourly figure, but this isn't the best way to do business (for me or for you).
-Billing solely by the hour means I'm rewarded for taking longer and you'll also likely assume the job will take much longer and be more costly than the actual number of hours necessary.
+We used to just throw out an hourly figure, but this isn't the best way to do business (for us or for you).
+Billing solely by the hour means we're rewarded for taking longer and you'll also likely assume the job will take much longer and be more costly than the actual number of hours necessary.

-Here's what I can tell you without knowing about your specific project, your budget should be at least $1,000.
 Small projects can be less than this, but on average this is what most customization work looks like.

 How do you get paid?

 If our work started through a platform, then payment terms are bound through that service.
-If not, I use Wave Apps to invoice directly.
-You'll receive an email with the PDF invoice that is linked to the ability to pay by credit card or even ACH.
-I've got some folks that write checks, and that's ok too!
+If not, we use Wave Apps to invoice directly.

 I just got an invoice from The Pages Media, LLC.
 Is that you?